 An office’s coffee program has the ability to inflate morale and help communicate a company’s culture by showing appreciation for its employees.
 It is reasonable to say that the decisions required to set up an office coffee program are important and need careful discernment.
-Many of the following items need to be considered:
+While considering coffee station for office, many of the following items need to be considered:

 - What type of coffee machine best suits your office?

-- Do you have the appropriate amount of space, power, and water in your breakroom?
+- Do you have the appropriate amount of space, power, and water for breakroom coffee station?

 - Does your office like a particular coffee or does it prefer a variety of blends?